srsapireddy/Signal-Generation-Using-LabVIEW/README.md

 # Signal Generation Using LabVIEW

-This repository contains simple signal generation and modulation experiments using LabVIEW.
+This repository contains simple AM and FM signal generation experiments using LabVIEW.

-The project includes:

-* Amplitude Modulation (AM)
-* Frequency Modulation (FM)

 ---